OVPR Guidance for the Government Shutdown

-A federal government shutdown can influence university research operations, though its implications on U-M research and creative practice depend largely on the length of a potential shutdown and the corresponding guidance provided by the affected federal agencies.
+The resulting federal government shutdown can influence university research operations, though its implications on U-M research and creative practice will depend largely on the length of the shutdown and the corresponding guidance provided by the affected federal agencies.

-Faculty working on federally sponsored projects that are already ongoing are not expected to experience major issues during a shutdown.
+Faculty working on federally sponsored projects that are already ongoing are not expected to experience major issues during the shutdown.

 Information for the U-M Research Community